thiagovictorino/dockervel/README.md

  - You need to have a DNS configuration ready with domains/sub-domiains pointing to the host that you are try to config
  - Traefik will creates the SSL keys automatically.
 But maybe you will need to restart the container to renew those keys.
  - This package doesn't include a database container, You are free to add it on `docker-compose.yml`
- - How you are using a reverse proxy, You will probably will need to set [trusted proxies](https://laravel.com/docs/master/requests#configuring-trusted-proxies)
+ - How you are using a reverse proxy, You will probably need to set [trusted proxies](https://laravel.com/docs/master/requests#configuring-trusted-proxies)

 ## Credits